pereriksson/create-mithril-app/README.md

 ## Purpose

-The purpose of this repo is to provide a fully working minimal setup to start developing a new aoo with the web framework Mithril.
+The purpose of this repo is to provide a fully working minimal setup to start developing a new app with the web framework Mithril.
 This repo provides the following:

 * webpack-plugin serve - an alternative to webpack-dev-server
 * webpack configured with babel - to automatically transpile your code